Reviewed by: HU Medical Review Board | Last reviewed: October 2020 | Last updated: March 2022

-One rare kind of migraine is hemiplegic migraine.
-This type of migraine can occur randomly or it can run in families.
-When it occurs randomly, without a family link, it is called sporadic hemiplegic migraine.
-When more than one member of the family has this disorder it is called familial hemiplegic migraine.
+Hemiplegic migraine is a rare subtype of migraine with aura that includes muscle weakness along with other forms of aura.
+It may occur randomly or it can run in families.
+When a person has no family history, it is called sporadic hemiplegic migraine.
+When more than 1 member of the family has this disorder it is called familial hemiplegic migraine.1

 Diagnosing hemiplegic migraine

-Because muscle weakness, vision changes, difficulty speaking and head pain are also telltale signs of a stroke, the first time someone experiences these symptoms they must seek immediate medical attention.
-Some patients are also mistakenly diagnosed with epilepsy.
-Sporadic hemiplegic migraine is only diagnosed if the person experiences repeated attacks and stroke as well as transient ischemic attacks have been ruled out.
+Because muscle weakness, vision changes, difficulty speaking, and head pain are also signs of a stroke, the first time someone experiences these symptoms they must seek immediate medical attention.
+Some people are also misdiagnosed with epilepsy or stroke.

 Treating hemiplegic migraine